W7k-J/W7k-J.github.io/w7kTools/LevelChanger.md

 Shafts
 Straight Wall Openings
 Stairs
+Ramps
 etc.

-So things to keep in mind:
+### Things to keep in mind:
 2 level based families - Top Level can't be set to "Unconnected".
 It is default Revit limitation so we can't do anything about it.
 I didnt know about it too.

-Stairs - For top constrain Revit is using a "None" parameter insted of "Unconnected".
+Stairs & Ramps - For top constrain Revit is using a "None" parameter insted of "Unconnected".
 Please don't select "Unconnected".
 We added implementing it to our TODO list but sadly it is more complicated than it should be.

 ## Levels - Other Objects

 ![MainTab](/images/Tools/LevelChanger/LevelChangerTabOther.png)

-### • Doors
+### Doors

 ![DoorsLToSL](/images/Tools/LevelChanger/DoorsLToSL.png)
 ![DoorsLToCL](/images/Tools/LevelChanger/DoorsLToCL.png)